Use these ideas and tips to improve a sales presentation.

 Examples that I have heard recently include frequent repetitions of "err", "you know", and "like" or altogether with "err . . like . . you know . .".
 Others that spring to mind are "OK" and "actually".
 I could go on but the stones are rattling off my own windowpanes.

 It is true that we are usually blissfully unaware of the things we say to bridge our sentences and allow thinking time.
-In running presentation skills courses, I have the delicate task of drawing attention to them.
+In sales presentation skills courses, I have the delicate task of drawing attention to such non-words and filler words.

 Record some of your conversations: